Support double: Importance of nine-card fits

-Without knowing RHO's next bid, if East knows there is a nine-card spade fit, East can bid 4 Spades even in an IMP game and expect a good chance to make it.
-However think about the same auction if partner doubles showing exactly three spades, your bid now becomes a guess.
+Without knowing RHO's next bid, if East knows there is a nine-card spade fit, East can bid 4 Spades even in an IMP game and expect a chance to make it.
+In the same auction, if a partner doubles showing exactly three spades, your bid now becomes a guess.

 ACBL rules

 In American Contract Bridge League (ACBL) tournaments, support doubles must be indicated on the convention card and must be Alerted.
 Additionally, when opener makes a call other than a support double (including Pass) when the support double is an option, an Alert should be made if the partnership agreement is that opener's failure to double or to raise denies three-card or longer support for responder's suit (normally, one would expect only four-card or longer support to be denied by failure to raise responder's major suit).
 Per the "Alert Procedures" page on the ACBL website: "In general, when the use of conventions leads to unexpected understandings about suit length by negative inference, a natural call becomes Alertable."
 While the ACBL does make an exception for agreements that "have become expected and are fairly common," the fact that the ACBL continues to require an Alert for the support double itself argues against applying this exception; the requirement to Alert implies that the support double is not considered "expected... and fairly common" to date.

 Most bridge clubs require a partnership to employ active ethics, and the partnership should disclose all relevant agreements to the opponents.
 Secret conventions are illegal.